The galleries of the McClung Museum can become an extension of your classroom.

 Academic Programs can support your class.

 - Ensure a quiet gallery for a visit with your whole class.
 By scheduling in advance, we can help to avoid conflicts.

 - Have a museum staff member facilitate a tour or discussion.
 We can add a different context to your curriculum.

-- Find and request object from our collections that are specifically for your class.
+- Find and request objects from our collections that are specifically for your class.

-- Learn how to use a specific exhibition for teaching through our Faculty Teaching guides for temporary exhibitions and some permanent exhibitions.
+- Learn how to use a specific exhibition for your class through our Faculty Teaching guides for temporary exhibitions and some permanent exhibitions.

 - Gain support for students.
 We can help students coming here on assignment find what they need and you can help us track attendance by telling us they are coming.

 Please note that a request to reserve a gallery or have museum staff involved with your class should be made at least two weeks beforehand.
 Object study requests must be made at least four weeks in advance.
-Once the form is submitted, we will contact you for accommodations and planning.
-Scheduling is not guaranteed until confirmed.
+Once a request is submitted, we will contact you for accommodations and planning.
+Submission does not imply that you are scheduled until your request is confirmed.
 Museum staff will not host a class in the absence of the instructor.